Matching Augmentation via Simultaneous Contractions: Conclusion

 \section{Conclusion}

 In this work, we presented a $\frac {13}8$-approximation for MAP, which is a fundamental problem in network design.
-While several of our steps work with a smaller approximation ratio, constructing special configurations is tight.
+While several of our steps also work for smaller approximation ratios, two of our steps are tight for $\frac{13}{8}$: First, constructing a special configuration is tight for $\frac{13}{8}$.
 In particular, the merge involving $3$-augmenting paths, in the worst case, uses all the available credits.
 On the other hand, such a merge could not be avoided, as their absence from special configurations helps us improve the lower bound later.
+Furthermore, the lower bound is tight.
+Hence, simply obtaining a better construction of a special configuration is not enough as one has to improve upon the lower bound as well.
+Finally, even if one can resolve these two issues, our approximation ratio would still be tight for $1.6$ at two places: First, constructing a bridgeless 2-edge-cover is tight for $1.6$, even though we believe that this result can be strengthened.
+Second, in the construction of special configuration, handling the medium components is also tight for precisely $1.6$.
+Hence, also here new ideas are needed in order to obtain an approximation ratio below $1.6$.

 Our result builds on a new $\frac 3 2$-approximation preserving reduction to instances not containing certain structures including small separators and contractible subgraphs.
 Furthermore, we introduced the method of simultaneous contractions and improved lower bounds to achieve our main result.
 These techniques seem general and applicable to other problems in network design.